Liuluuuu/TRFaults/README.md

 The repository is for the work "Transaction-reverting Statement in Ethereum Smart Contracts: Characterization, Benchmark, and Evaluation".

 ## Overview
-**DATASET:** The 91 vulnerable contracts are available in `/dataset` folder.
-Detailed information about the 91 contract cases is presented in *TRS_v.xlsx*.
+**Dataset:** The 91 vulnerable contracts are available in `/dataset` folder.
+Detailed information about the 91 contract cases is presented in `TRS_v.xlsx`.

-**TOOLS:** Ten representive tools for experiments are listed below:
+**Tools:** Ten representive tools for experiments are listed below:
 * [ContractFuzzer](https://github.com/gongbell/ContractFuzzer)
 * [sFuzz](https://github.com/duytai/sFuzz)
 * [SmarTian](https://github.com/SoftSec-KAIST/Smartian)